EarthAsylum/eacCronSettings/readme.md

 By default, this plugin...

 - Disables the normal WP-Cron behavior, assuming an external WP-Cron trigger (`DISABLE_WP_CRON`).
-- Caches WP-Cron events to a custom table and WP Object Cache, removing the 'cron' option from the WP options table (`WP_CRON_CACHE_EVENTS`).
+- Caches WP-Cron events in memory and to a custom table, removing the 'cron' option from the WP options table (`WP_CRON_CACHE_EVENTS`).
 - Sets the minimum cron run interval to 5 minutes (`WP_CRON_MINIMUM_INTERVAL`).
 - Adds a 'Monthly' interval based on the days in the current month (`WP_CRON_SCHEDULE_INTERVALS`).
 - Increases Action Scheduler run time limit from 30 to 60 seconds (`AS_RUN_TIME_LIMIT`)